status-im/specs/docs/stable/1-client.md

 At the time of implementing dynamic node discovery, Discovery v5 wasn't completed yet.
 Additionally, running a DHT on a mobile leads to slow node discovery, bad battery and poor bandwidth usage.
-Instead, each client can choose to turn on Discovery v5 for a short period of time until their peer list is populated.
+Instead, each client can choose to turn on Discovery v5 for a short period until the node populates their peer list.

 For some further investigation, see [here](https://github.com/status-im/swarms/blob/master/ideas/092-disc-v5-research.md).